By Dr. Paul Jerard, E-RYT 500, YACEP

 The relaxed feeling at the end of a Yoga class, after an hour or so of stretching muscles and holding poses, is what keeps students coming back to our sessions.
 By adding information about how to apply classroom lessons to real life, you can replicate this feeling in your students’ minds.
 In the course of an average day, our students rarely have the have time to sit and explore their inner thoughts or focus on positive emotions.
 Your classes can give students that opportunity.

 Just as Yoga poses (asanas) increase the body’s strength, spiritual exercises increase mental fortitude.
 Your students live hectic lives filled with emotional stressors.
 Spiritual Yoga exercises can build up mental reserves, making it easy for your students to navigate the challenges of life.
 When your students spend several hours a week, communicating with themselves and their Greater Power, they are building up their emotional strength.
 Your Yoga classes will empower your students to live a more peaceful, enjoyable life.

 For your students, Yoga sessions are time to care for the body; they are also an opportunity to nurture the inner being.
-The benefits of spiritual Yoga exercises cannot be overstated, but there is one question that many people ask.
+The benefits of spiritual development through Yoga exercises cannot be overstated, but there is one question that many people ask.

 Which Exercises Will Bring About Spiritual Development?